This page contains affiliate links. Please read our disclosure for more info.

 One major ride that’s missing here is Splash Mountain.
 This log flume ride was our favourite attraction in the park, but it closed in January 2023.

-It will reopen in late 2024 as Tiana’s Bayou Adventure, based on The Princess and The Frog movie, and I’m sure it will again rise to the top of this Disney Magic Kingdom rides list.
+It reopened in June 2024 as Tiana’s Bayou Adventure, based on The Princess and The Frog movie.
+I’m sure once we’ve ridden it, it will again rise to the top of this Disney Magic Kingdom rides list.

 1) TRON Lightcycle Run